 If you are applying through the portfolio entry pathway, you are required to submit a completed portfolio.
-Your portfolio will be considered incomplete if you do not provide all of the documents listed below.
+Your portfolio will be considered incomplete if you do not follow the steps below.

-- After the TISC process closes for second round offers on Monday 22 January 2018, you will need to apply directly to Curtin University.
+For semester 2, submit your application directly to Curtin University.
 You can do this by finding the portfolio course you would like to study through our course finder.
-Click the ‘Apply – find out how’ button on your chosen course page and follow the steps to lodge your online application.
-The deadline to submit a direct entry application for portfolio entry will be Monday 5 February 2018 at 4:30 pm.
-This includes submitting a portfolio via e-mail to firstname.lastname@example.org.
+Click the ‘Apply Now’ button on your chosen course page and follow the steps to lodge your online application.

 - This should be an explanation of why you want to attend Curtin University, the reasons and motivation behind choosing your course, and your future career goals.
 The letter should reflect your commitment, preparation to study and motivation to be successful.

-- The letter(s) should be from your school or other work or a professional representative who can provide details of your academic performance, aptitude and likelihood to succeed in your chosen university course.
+- The letter(s) should be from your school, work or a professional representative who can provide details of your academic performance, aptitude and likelihood to succeed in your chosen university course.

-- If you are a current school leaver, you are required to provide your most recent school reports, including your predicted ATAR (if applicable), Western Australian Statement of Student Achievement (WASSA), your Western Australian Certificate of Achievement (WACE) and ATAR course reports when available.
+- If you are a current school leaver, you are required to provide your most recent school reports, including your predicted ATAR (if applicable), Western Australian Statement of Student Achievement (WASSA), Western Australian Certificate of Achievement (WACE) and ATAR course reports, when available.